henryl74/3d-artist-personal-website/README.md

 - The online tutors for all their help.
 - The Code Institute slack community.
 - My classmates: Tasha Johnson and Usman Khan.
-- Code Institute student support team, for listening to my concerns and for all the encouragement given.
+- Code Institute student support team, for listening to my concerns and for all their encouragement given.
 ---